A hen

 Size 7

-The British Egg Information Service recommends using Large eggs in recipes that specify the old size 3 egg, for example, scrambled eggs, pancake mixture, cakes, soufflés and meringues.
+The British Egg Information Service recommends using large eggs in recipes that specify the old size 3 egg, for example, scrambled eggs, pancake mixture, cakes, soufflés and meringues.
 However, recipes often vary, so some trial and error may be required for certain dishes.

-Egg Quality
+Egg nutrition